 The next form that slime mold takes on is its most grotesque form, the yellow dog vomit.
 This form is its must unsightly phase.
 At this point, the slime mold is sticky, slimy, and wet.
 It is best to leave it alone until it dries completely.

 Next, the slime mold will harden and dry out.
 This process usually takes a couple of days.

-Removal of Slime Mold on Mulch
+Removal of Slime Mold